luastan/yTdL/README.md

 # yTdL
-Scrapping tool to download youtube videos in mp3 from Youtubeinmp3
+Scrapping tool to download youtube videos in mp3 from Youtubeinmp3.

+To install. execute ./setup.py install